kubernetes-hy/kubernetes-hy.github.io/data/part-3/3-gke-features.md

 After a few requests we will see the *HorizontalPodAutoscaler* create a new replica as the CPU utilization rises.
 As the resources are fluctuating, sometimes very greatly due to increased resource usage on start or exit, the *HPA* will by default wait 5 minutes between downscaling attempts.
 If your application has multiple replicas even at 0%/50% just wait.
 If the wait time is set to a value that's too short for stable statistics of the resource usage the replica count may start "thrashing".

+Figuring out autoscaling with HorizontalPodAutoscalers can be one of the more challening tasks.
+Choosing which resources to look at and when to scale

 <exercise name='Exercise 3.08: Project v1.5'>

   Set sensible resource limits for the project.
 The exact values are not important.
 Test what works.